wyunc/ADGFuzz/README.md

 # Ignore non-critical warnings or errors during installation.
 ```

-> Some parts related to argument parsing, term generation, and synonym table construction are currently hidden.
->
 > If you use a different Python version(e.g., 3.10.12), it is also supported; however, you will need to modify `numpy==1.24.4` in `requirements.txt` to `numpy>=1.25,<2.0`.